walmartlabs/concord-website/docs/processes-v2/configuration.md

 ```

 Currently, the default `runtime` is `concord-v1` which is considered stable and
 production-ready.
+It will remain available for the foreseeable future, but will
-This section describes the new and improved `concord-v2`
+see fewer (if any) feature updates.
+This section describes the new and improved
-runtime that is available in "preview" mode - the syntax and the execution
-semantics may change at any moment.
+`concord-v2` runtime.
+There are breaking changes to syntax and execution semantics
+from `concord-v1` which require [migration](./migration.html) considerations.

 See the [Processes (v1)](../processes-v1/index.html) section for more details
 about `concord-v1` runtime.